-From this point, I started analysing lossy format files.
+From this point, I started analyzing lossy format files.

 This is an .OGG.
 This is the kind of file used by Spotify.

-Streaming services have to reduce the size of the file, and consequentely the quality of the audio, in order to reduce the buffering time.
+Streaming services have to reduce the size of the file, and consequently the quality of the audio, in order to reduce the buffering time.